javascript-tutorial/en.javascript.info/5-network/09-resume-upload/article.md

     This assumes that the server tracks file uploads by `X-File-Id` header.
 Should be implemented at server-side.

-    If the file don't yet exist at the server, then the server response should be `0`
+    If the file doesn't yet exist at the server, then the server response should be `0`

 3. Then, we can use `Blob` method `slice` to send the file from `startByte`:
     ```js